Israel says foiled Hamas plans for Jerusalem attacks

 Israel's Shin Bet security service said it had arrested 30 members of the group in September, some of whom had received weapons and explosives training from Hamas militants in Jordan and the Gaza Strip.

-Planning for attacks against Israeli targets, including Jerusalem's Teddy soccer stadium and the city's light railway, was carried out by Hamas officials in Turkey, Shin Bet added in a statement.
+Planning for attacks against Israeli targets, including Jerusalem's Teddy football stadium and the city's light railway, was carried out by Hamas officials in Turkey, Shin Bet added in a statement.

 In the Gaza Strip, where Hamas is dominant, a spokesman for the group said: "We have no information about these Israeli claims ...
 It is clear Israel wanted to create a new story to divert the world's attention away from the escalation in Jerusalem."